VandanPatell/DockerTuts/README.md

-# Node Express Mongo Example
+# Node Express Mongo NGINX Example With Docker

 This is a sample application demonstrating the docker project.